 Avoid the C-style cast, reinterpret_cast, and casts to and from void*.

-For conversions that remove the constant qualification, see the guidance in TR24772-1 clause 8.2.5
+For conversions that remove the constant qualification, see the guidance in TR24772-1 clause 8.2.5 for volatile qualifications

-or volatile qualifications

 When downcasting, prefer dynamic_cast and explicitly handle the possible failure cases.